|

 And there.
 Upon that strength, I find the courage to pack one more box.
 It's not a tangible one.
 Like these big, brown, smelly ones surrounding me.
 It's small and tucked back in a place inside me not very many people ever see.
 And I pull it out.
 Like I've done over and over again throughout my life...and take all the deepest, most sensitive parts of my heart, gather them up in somewhat of a crumpled heap and place them inside.

-And the label I mark on it isn't, "storage," or "Canada."
-It's says simply, "His."
-Because I am.
+And the label I mark on it isn’t, “storage,” or “Canada.”

 That's why when everything inside you wants to stay, you can put your hand in The One who knows what He's doing and where He's leading.
 And that hand holding yours holds something else too - a precious imprint of a scar that reminds you... reminds you He knows a thing or two about pain and surrender and leaving His home for another.